U.S. elections: the effects on the economy and your finances

 For example, although President Donald Trump threatened in 2018 not to include Canada in the new free trade agreement that was to replace NAFTA, he ultimately reconsidered and ratified a North American free trade agreement between the United States, Canada and Mexico to keep trade beneficial to all three countries.

-It’s important to know that despite the president’s significant influence on American politics, the governors of U.S. states that trade with Canada also play a key role in trade discussions.
+Even if the President's tone since the beginning of the year might lead us to believe otherwise, it's worth remembering that despite the president’s significant influence on American politics, the governors of U.S. states that trade with Canada also play a key role in trade discussions.
 As such, the work of Canadian federal and provincial governments on the ground with American governors has a large impact on negotiations when it comes to asserting the mutual benefits of the two countries.

 The impact of U.S. elections on Canada-U.S. relations